Setting up the environment in Java

-Steps for setting the environment in Windows operation system are as follows:
+The steps for setting the environment in the Windows operating system are as follows:

 Step 1: Java8 JDK is available at Download Java 8.
-Click the second last link for Windows(32 bit) and the last link for Windows(64 bit) as highlighted below.
+Click the first link for Windows(32-bit) and the last link for Windows(64-bit) as highlighted below.

-Step 2: After download, run the .exe file and follow the instructions to install Java on your machine.
-Once you installed Java on your machine, you have to set up the environment variable.
+Step 5: After downloading, run the jdk-8u Application(.exe file) and follow the instructions to install Java on your machine.
+Once you install Java on your device, you have to set up the environment variable.

 Note: To make sure whether the compiler is set up, type javac in the command prompt.
 You will see a list related to javac.

 In Linux, there are several ways to install java.
 But we will refer to the simplest and easy way to install java using a terminal.
 For Linux, we will install OpenJDK.
 OpenJDK is a free and open-source implementation of the Java programming language.
 Steps for setting the environment in the Linux operating system are as follows: